Created (well, fictionalized, anyway) by Joe Gores and others

 Joe Gores' fictional, but affectionate, take on ex-P.I.
 DASHIELL HAMMETT has the creator of Sam Spade and The Continental Op pushing aside the typewriter and getting "back on the game", as a favor for a pal.
 Set in San Francisco in 1928, it's part biography and part novel.

-By the way, Frederic Forest, who played Hammett in the film, reprised the role several years later, in a scene in Citizen Cohn where Cohn and Senator McCarthy are badgering Hammett to give up some Communist Party names.
+By the way, Frederic Forest, who played Hammett in the film, reprised the role several years later, in a scene in Citizen Cohn where Cohn and Senator McCarthy are badgering Hammett to divulge the names of some suspected Communists.
 Hammett replies by quoting Lewis Carroll.
-It's a short scene, but good.
+It's a short scene, but a good one.

 Gores, of course, knows something about real-life San Francisco private eyes who become writers.
 He's the creator of the DKA series, and a handful of other quality work in the genre.
 And, of course, Dashiell Hammett was a real guy.